 Seeking compensation for personal and physical damages, Sister Wilson has filed a lawsuit against Green, as well as the car’s owner, Jasmine Martin.
 Also implicated is Martin’s insurance provider, Progressive Security Insurance Company.
 The case has been assigned to District D Judge Lloyd J. Medley, of the New Orleans Parish Central District Court.

 Protect Yourself Against Negligent Drivers

 If you have recently been the victim of a negligent driver and have suffered from injuries or damages, you may be entitled to compensation.
 To successfully fight for the recompense you merit, it’s important to hire an experienced attorney with the know-how to capably represent your interests.
 Price McNamara is a tried personal injury attorney in the Metairie and Baton Rouge, LA areas who has helped hundreds of clients achieve the results they seek.
 His devotion to his clients and his passion for law has earned Price McNamara an AV-rating, the highest peer review rating offered for Professional Excellent and Ethical Standards.
-Schedule your free case review at the Law Offices of J. Price McNamara today: (225) 201-8311!
+Schedule your free case review at J. Price McNamara ERISA Insurance Claim Attorney today: (225) 201-8311!

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.